-BC Transplant is encouraging schools to participate in Green Shirt Day on April 7, 2023.
+BC Transplant is encouraging schools to participate in Green Shirt Day on April 5 and/or 7, 2024.
 Green Shirt Day is an opportunity to generate class discussions on organ donation, inspire action from students, and participate in a meaningful cross-Canada initiative.
 It is also an opportunity for students to demonstrate leadership by raising awareness for organ donation, and for Grade 10-12 students to apply for one of four \$1,500 scholarships!
 This Green Shirt Day toolkit includes resources and information for educators.
 There is an accompanying one-pager of ideas for students, available at transplant.bc.ca.

 What is Green Shirt Day?

 How can your school participate in Green Shirt Day?
+4

 BC Transplant's "Live Life.
-Pass It On." scholarship for grade 12 students
+Pass It On." scholarship for grade 10-12 students

 5 easy ways to get involved

 1. PA announcements

-2. School assemblies or classroom presentations7
+2. School assemblies or classroom presentations 1

-3. Newsletter write-up
+3. Newsletter write-up 1

-4. Get a BC Transplant campaign kit for your school7
+4. Get a BC Transplant campaign kit for your school6 1

 5. Get social and share with us!
+1

-Helpful resources
+Helpful resources ,

-Online resources
+Online resources ,

-Videos
+Vide eos ,

-BC Transplant quick facts on organ donation and registration9
+BC Transplant quick facts on organ donation and registration8

-Conversation Starters

-Organ donation and transplant FAQs11
+Org an donation and transplant FAQs9

-Background materials
+Background materials I

 Logan Boulet's story

-Background: Organ donation and transplant in British Columbia
+Bac Background: Organ donation and transplant in British Columbia

-BC Transplant: Who we are
+BC 1 BC Transplant: Who we are